What is a Right-to-Work re-check?

 Which workers need a re-check?

-Workers whose right to work is based on a List B document — a Biometric Residence Permit with an expiry date, a visa vignette, a share code confirming limited leave under the EU Settlement Scheme (pre-settled status), or similar — need a re-check on or before the expiry of their leave.
-Workers with a permanent right to work (List A — settled status, British passport, full birth certificate + NI number) do not need re-checking.
+Workers whose right to work is based on a List B document, for example a Biometric Residence Permit with an expiry date, a visa vignette, or a share code confirming limited leave under the EU Settlement Scheme (pre-settled status).
+These need a re-check on or before the expiry of their leave.
+Workers with a permanent right to work (List A: settled status, British passport, or full birth certificate plus NI number) do not need re-checking.

 When exactly must the re-check happen?

-On or before the date the worker's leave expires.
-Not the day after.
-Not when you get around to it.
+On or before the date the worker's leave expires, not the day after and not whenever you get round to it.
 If a worker's Skilled Worker visa expires on 1 July, the re-check must happen on or before 30 June.
-A re-check conducted on 2 July does not give you the statutory excuse — the worker was technically working without confirmed right to work on 1 July.
+Run it on 2 July and you have no statutory excuse, because the worker was technically working without confirmed right to work on 1 July.

 What happens if you miss a re-check?